unoplatform/workshops/tube-player/modules/08-Add-API-endpoints/README.md

 ### Register services

 1. Let's instruct our app to use HTTP and tell it about the Refit client.
-In the *App.cs* file, add the following section after the `UseSerialization` call's closing parentheses:
+In the *App.xaml.cs* file, add the following section after the `UseSerialization` call's closing parentheses:

     ```csharp
     .UseHttp(configure: (context, services) =>